 Top 6 Monthly Dividend Stocks to Buy in 2022

 Over the long term, dividends make up a big chunk of total stock markets returns.
-And for investors who need consistent income, dividend stocks are one of the best investment opportunities.
+And for investors who need consistent passive income, dividend stocks are one of the best investment opportunities.
 When you buy monthly dividend stocks, you can collect cash every single month.

 But there are not many companies that pay monthly dividends.
 For most, quarterly is the standard.
 That’s why I’ve put together this special list of dividend stocks.
 With it, you’ll be able to set up a steady stream of income…

 Top 6 Monthly Dividend Stocks in 2022